 June 4, 2026

-In Orford and Lyme, waterfront value often depends on more than the home itself.
 These Connecticut River towns also include pond-adjacent properties where shoreland rules, frontage, and access rights can shape how buyers view the opportunity.

 Lyme adds another layer with its Shoreland Conservation District.
 Its zoning ordinance includes the Connecticut River, Reservoir Pond, Post Pond, Trout Pond, all ponds larger than 5 acres, and a 100-foot zone around other surface waters.

 Orford does not present the same local shoreland overlay structure in the materials cited here, but state shoreland rules still apply to the Connecticut River and the town’s four identified public ponds.
-In practical terms, sellers in both towns should assume that shoreline use deserves careful review.
+In practical terms, sellers in both towns should assume that shoreline use warrants careful review.

 Buyers commonly want clear answers to questions like these: